DZakh/rescript-schema/README_V4.md

 `(S.t<'value>, string) => S.t<'value>`

-Use `S.describe` to add a `description` property to the resulting schema.
+Use `S.describe` to add a `description` property to the resulting struct.

 ```rescript
 let documentedString = S.string()